What is a home loan comparison rate?

 Does the comparison rate make a big difference?

-Yes.
+Yes, in many cases.
 As you can see from the table below, the comparison rate for a loan can reveal quite a difference in costs between two loans that have the same advertised interest rate.

 But the comparison rate reveals a different story – one loan really can cost a significant chunk more than the other.